The application asks for details about your project and we require supporting documents to be submitted with your application, these include:

 - Details of how will your project be maintained, publicised and developed after completion?

-- Details of how your project is accessible and inclusive
+- Details of how your project is accessible and inclusive, if relevant

 - A clear project budget which set out each cost identified to complete your project